 The Fox-Hey algorithm was originally implemented with MPI [17], which maintained intermediate status and data in processes during parallel computation.
 However, Dryad uses a data-flow runtime that does not support intermediate status of tasks during computation.
-To work around this, new values are assigned to DistributedQuery<T> objects by an updating operation as shown in the following pseudo code in Appendix G.3.2).
+To work around this, new values are assigned to DistributedQuery<T> objects by an updating operation as shown in the following pseudo code.